-I’ll receive my payments on this loan only once a year, so there won’t be too many changes in 2019 for this one.
+I’ll receive my payments on the other loan only once a year, so there won’t be too many changes in 2019 on this platform.

 Anyone in the world (except US residents) can sign up on Brickowner.
 At the time you actually want to do an investment, they’ll ask you for a proof of identity (passport or ID card copy).

 You’ll need to fund your account either by bank transfer or debit card.
 Credit cards, like the cards from Revolut, don’t work.

 Your investments are kept separate from Brickowner in a UK limited company (Special Purpose Vehicle), specially designed for these types of investments.
 This means that if Brickowner goes bankrupt, your investment will be managed by a different entity and your investments won’t be tied to Brickowner.

 Until they’re invested, investor funds are kept in a separate online wallet by MangoPay, an electronic money institution from Luxembourg.

 So, the main risk is the actual investment you make in the real estate project.
-In the investment documents, each property is ranked with a risk level from 1 to 7, based on how illiquid your investment is and how much your capital might be affected by market fluctuations.
+In the investment documents, each property is ranked at a risk level from 1 to 7, based on how illiquid your investment is and how much your capital might be affected by market fluctuations.

 Brickowner says it charges investors different fees on each listed property.
 The first property I’ve invested in had a 3.5% funding fee and a 0.75% yearly management fee.
 The other properties didn’t have any fee listed and I didn’t pay any fee on them.

 You can only exit your investment at the end of the investment term.
 There’s no secondary market or the option to sell your shares to Brickowner.

 There’s no secondary market or auto-invest tool, so in this matter, the platform is rather simple.
 You can view the current and previously funded investments, pick the ones you’re interested in, and dive deeper.